Azure Blob Storage: Hot, cool, and archive storage tiers

 Cool storage tier has lower storage costs and higher access costs compared to hot storage.
 This tier is intended for data that will remain in the cool tier for at least 30 days.
 Example usage scenarios for the cool storage tier include:

 - Older media content not viewed frequently anymore but is expected to be available immediately when accessed.

 - Large data sets that need to be stored cost effectively while more data is being gathered for future processing.
 (For example, long-term storage of scientific data, raw telemetry data from a manufacturing facility)

-While a blob is in archive storage, it cannot be read, copied, overwritten, or modified.
+While a blob is in archive storage, it is offline and cannot be read (except the metadata, which is online and available), copied, overwritten, or modified.
 Nor can you take snapshots of a blob in archive storage.
 However, you may use existing operations to delete, list, get blob properties/metadata, or change the tier of your blob.
-To read data in archive storage, you must first change the tier of the blob to hot or cool.
-This process is known as rehydration and can take up to 15 hours to complete for blobs less than 50 GB.
-Additional time required for larger blobs varies with the blob throughput limit.

 Example usage scenarios for the archive storage tier include: